Managing Goose Sessions

 Resume Session Across Interfaces

-You can resume a CLI session in Desktop and vice versa.
+You can resume a CLI session in Desktop.

 - Goose Desktop